Toby7658/History-Onics/README.md

 chosen as this colour is soft yet also provides a more ancient feel within a green tone.
 The text is set as #2f4f4f, which again is inkeeping with the green tones and historic feel of the site.
-Grayscale has also been used when hovering over the navigational block of images at the bottom om the landing page.
+Grayscale has also been used when hovering over the navigational block of images at the bottom of the landing page.
 To contrast against the green tone, #f1f1f1 has been used for the text on all navigation bars and blocks.
 Finally, #45a049 has been used when hovering over the submit button on the contact page.
+The colour scheme was guided by [Adobe Color](https://color.adobe.com/create/color-wheel).

 ![Colour rgb(226, 238, 204)](./assets/images/colour-rgb-226238204.jpg)
 ![Colour #2f4f4f](./assets/images/colour-2f4f4f.jpg)